-State police investigating after pedestrian hit, killed by vehicle early Thursday
+Coroner identifies pedestrian hit, killed on Highland Road early Thursday

 Latest Weather Blog

-ST. GEORGE - Officials said one person is dead after being hit by a vehicle on Highland Road early Thursday morning.
+ST. GEORGE - The coroner has identified a 21-year-old pedestrian who was hit and killed on Highland Road early Thursday.

 The St. George Fire Department said Highland Road at Petroleum Drive was closed around 1:45 a.m.
 Thursday due to an emergency incident.
-Officials later confirmed it was a fatal crash involving a pedestrian.
+Officials later confirmed two people were hit, one of whom died at the scene.
+The victim was identified as 21-year-old Kaci Davidson.

 Louisiana State Police is investigating the crash.
+No charges for the driver will be pressed, officials said.

 More News